Our Signature Course:

 Our developmental module class will not only develop students' deep thinking skills, but also teach them how to build crucial interpersonal skills.

-“Development of Thinking and Communication Habit” is a module developed by our team of Ivy League educators to promote deep thinking, communication skills, and personal growth.
-Based on years of experience working with K-12 students in the Virginia, Maryland, and DC areas, our team has identified several areas of difficulty for students and seeks to address them through a specialized curriculum that will help students develop habits of deep thinking as well as thoughtful communication.
+"Deep Thinking and Communication" is a module developed by our team of Ivy League educators to promote deep thinking, communication skills, and personal growth.
+Based on research as well as years of experience working with K-12 students in the Washington DC area as well as from around the country, our team has identified several areas of difficulty for students and seeks to address them through a specialized curriculum that will help students develop habits of deep thinking as well as thoughtful communication.

-To do this, we focus on several sub-modules, including the ones below:
+To address these barriers, we focus on several sub-modules, including the ones below:

 Goal Setting: Students will learn the differences between kinds of goals and the effort it will take to achieve them.